-Why would Shepherd Wixom think he had a legal right to an attorney in 1874 Nevada?
+Why would Shepherd

+Wixom think he had a

+legal right to an attorney
-trial."8 But these were the days when judges

-rode circuits by horseback and the thousands

-of miles of trails connecting the mining towns of eastern Nevada did not lend themselves to the dispensation of justice at anything approaching
+in 1874 Nevada?

+constitution, so the Nevada courts were establishing precedent with every passing case.
+Under the laws of criminal practice of the time, Wixom was entitled to a "speedy and public"

+Dear Ser!
+De proply to yours of the 15th int. the following appears on the minutes in the race of the State of Manada I Shapard & Misran.

+Shapard & Misran.

+Shapard & Misran.

-Dear Sin!
-"In peoply to yours of the 1st inst. the following officare on the minutes in the race of the State of Nerrada " Shepard & Mission " Deft. objects to the time of trial and to the legality of his being tried with, out roundel " " Jamary 12" 1844.
-Gunself for the State, ready for trial. affidmit (Deft. mores for continuence and mitro. " fillent of points of himself, setting faith the grounds upon which the motion is made. " Biff objects and introduces The counter affidavits of. " He counter affidavits of.
+Deft. objects to the time of trial and so the legality of his being tried with; out vounded of the State, ready for trial.

+affidorit (Deft. moves for continuence and mitro, un file.
+I dives affidorit of himself, setting forth the grounds when which the motion is made.

+Belf objects and introduces

+The vacanter affidorits of:

+J. Henry & G. M. Lanhart.